tgc-bot/FourAcesContracts/Membership.md

 10. Members have an ethical obligation to notify the dealer of any mistakes or oversights.

+11. The Casino shall aim to be more open in its decisions and changes.

-11. **The chips used within the Casino have
+12. **The chips used within the Casino have
     *<span class="underline">no</span>* real-world value. **

 ## Termination of Membership

-12. This contract may be terminated by either the person that has signed it; or the Staff as outlined in situations where a violation of contract occurred.
+13. This contract may be terminated by either the person that has signed it; or the Staff as outlined in situations where a violation of contract occurred.